New York students find Double Stuf Oreos on light side in weight test

-NEW YORK, Aug 21 (Reuters) - Double Stuf Oreos were found to be a little on the light side in a weight test conducted by high school seniors in upstate New York, as part of a consumer math class exercise, their teacher said on Wednesday.
+NEW YORK (Reuters) - Double Stuf Oreos were found to be a little on the light side in a weight test conducted by high school seniors in upstate New York, as part of a consumer math class exercise, their teacher said on Wednesday.

 “They found out the Double Stuf was 1.86 times the original,” said Dan Anderson, who teaches the group at Queensbury High School in Queensbury, New York.
 And those Mega Stuf cookies?
 Only 2.68 the original, they found.